Diary of a Wimpy Kid (2021 film): Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Courtney Howard of Variety gave the film a positive review, saying, "Similar to its 2010 counterpart, this animated reboot amusingly tackles universal aspects of adolescence like first-day jitters, the fleeting nature of popularity, navigating cafeteria social hierarchies and the frustrations of not fitting in. [...]
-With this notable sense of visual dexterity and stirring sentiments surrounding friendship and individuality that don’t come across as hollow platitudes, the brisk 56-minute feature is yet another noteworthy start to a burgeoning franchise reboot."
+With this notable sense of visual dexterity and stirring sentiments surrounding friendship and individuality that don't come across as hollow platitudes, the brisk 56-minute feature is yet another noteworthy start to a burgeoning franchise reboot."
 Nicolas Rapold of The New York Times complimented the animation, found the misadventures experienced by the characters to be good-humored and believed that the film manages to explore how friendship can evolve.
 John Serba of Decider found the movie entertaining and lively, complimented the depiction of teachable moments, and compared Greg to Homer Simpson, describing him as a reliable anti-role model.
 Jennifer Green of Common Sense Media rated the movie 3 out of 5 stars, complimented the depiction of positive messages, citing self-authenticity and true friendship, and found agreeable the presence of role models, stating both Greg and Rowley demonstrate loyalty.

 Jesse Hassenger of The A.V.
 Club gave the movie a mixed review, writing, "On that level, the new version of Wimpy Kid has its moments.
-It bounces between vignettes, some amusing and some choppily edited, testing the mettle of Heffley and his optimistic best pal Rowley (Ethan William Childress), perhaps Kinney’s most durable creation. [...]
-Even if their minds wander, most grown-ups probably won’t be as bored as the actors playing Heffley’s parents' sound; they both give oddly flat and colorless vocal performances.
-It’s these hints of indifference that make Diary Of A Wimpy Kid feels like a contractual obligation, or a cobbling together of streaming content, rather than the start of a new series."
+It bounces between vignettes, some amusing and some choppily edited, testing the mettle of Heffley and his optimistic best pal Rowley (Ethan William Childress), perhaps Kinney's most durable creation. [...]
+Even if their minds wander, most grown-ups probably won't be as bored as the actors playing Heffley's parents' sound; they both give oddly flat and colorless vocal performances.
+It's these hints of indifference that make Diary Of A Wimpy Kid feels like a contractual obligation, or a cobbling together of streaming content, rather than the start of a new series."
 Sarah Bea Milner of Screen Rant rated the movie 1.5 out of 5, stating, "Existing fans of the Diary of a Wimpy Kid franchise will at least get some enjoyment from watching such a faithful adaptation. [...]
 Perhaps 2021's animated reboot can serve as a cautionary tale for the industry: being a good writer does not make one a good screenwriter and sometimes the best way to stay faithful to the spirit of a book is to have a competent and experienced professional write the adaptation."